|

 Blogs

-Blogging about my work: Because I am getting involved with more collaborative work and adding more gallery shows to my schedule, I thought it was time to start talking a bit more about how and why I do my work.
-So, I have added a blog to this site.
+Blogging about my work: The blog attached to this site is a way for me to talk a bit more about how and why I do my work.
 You can get to it by clicking on the "Blog" button at the top of each page on this website, or you can go straight to it at www.jbeelsdesign.com/blog/.
 Responding to friends' and clients' requests, I have posted a description of how I make my paper.
 I plan to discuss new projects or pieces as I work on them.
-As I participate in or visit shows and exhibitions, I will add comments and reviews.
-I'll also post links to interesting sites as they pop up.
 I hope you will find this new blog worth visiting occasionally.

-Beyond Garbage - Recycled Materials Blog: I have also launched a blog on recycled materials, coordinating with a small group of artists to jumpstart a project that focuses on a different recyclable or reusable material each month.
-We'll share our creations and experiments with the hope that others will want to join us.
+Beyond Garbage - Recycled Materials Blog: This blog is about artists working with recycled materials.
 If you are interested in learning more about this blog, please visit Beyond Garbage.
-If you would like to join the project, contact me and I will put you on the monthly tickle list.
-You will also find information on the site to help schools and other groups organize similar projects encouraging people to think creatively about their material world and how to make something (fun, beautiful, useful, or provocative) out of "nothing" (free stuff you might have just thrown away or recycled).
+The site also includes information to help schools and other groups organize similar projects encouraging people to think creatively about their material world and how to make something (fun, beautiful, useful, or provocative) out of "nothing" (free stuff you might have just thrown away or recycled).

 ...and Etsy